groq/groq-api-cookbook/e2b-code-interpreting/code-interpreter-js/README.md

 # AI Code Execution with Groq

 This AI data analyst can plot a linear regression chart based on CSV data.
-It uses [Groq LLMs](https://wow.groq.com/wp-content/uploads/2023/11/Groq_LLMs_OnePager.pdf), and the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter) by E2B for the code interpreting capabilities.
+It uses [LLMs powered by Groq](https://wow.groq.com/wp-content/uploads/2023/11/Groq_LLMs_OnePager.pdf), and the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter) by E2B for the code interpreting capabilities.
 The SDK quickly creates a secure cloud sandbox powered by [Firecracker](https://github.com/firecracker-microvm/firecracker).
 Inside this sandbox is a running Jupyter server that the LLM can use.

-Read more about Groq models [here](https://console.groq.com/docs/models).
+Read more about models powered by Groq [here](https://console.groq.com/docs/models).

 The AI agent performs a data analysis task on an uploaded CSV file, executes the AI-generated code in the sandboxed environment by E2B, and returns a chart, saving it as a PNG file.
 The code is processing the data in the CSV file, cleaning the data, and performing the assigned analysis, which includes plotting a chart.